boderg/recipe-base/TESTING.md

 | Log In | ![screenshot](documentation/responsive/ultrawide/login.png) | Works as expected |
 | Register | ![screenshot](documentation/responsive/ultrawide/sign-up.png) | Works as expected |

+The only issue noted is the navbar cannot be made narrower using the standrd materialize framework without affecting the smaller screens.<br>
+This would be something that can be worked on via css as a future development.

 ### Samsung Galaxy S10 plus

 | Page | Screenshot | Notes |